-Women, especially those older than 40, are more likely to have an underactive thyroid than men are.
+Women, especially those older than 40, are more likely to have an underactive thyroid than men.
 By age 60, as many as 17 percent of American women may have hypothyroidism.
-The condition seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause a number of heath problems.
+The condition seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause a number of health problems.

 The good news is that thyroid function tests have improved considerably in recent years, and early diagnosis is easier.
 In addition, treatment with synthetic thyroid hormone is usually simple and effective once the proper dosage is established.
 Natural treatment options also exist.

 The signs and symptoms of hypothyroidism vary widely, depending on the severity of the hormone deficiency.
-But in general, any problems you do have tend to develop slowly, often over a number of years.
+Usually, any difficulties you face don’t arise instantly, but gradually, over a course of years.

-At first, you may barely notice symptoms such as fatigue and sluggishness, or you may simply attribute them to getting older.
+Initially, you may have difficulty recognizing some of the symptoms such as exhaustion and slowness.
+You may think it is just a side effect of age.
 But as your metabolism continues to slow, you may develop more obvious signs and symptoms, including:

 When hypothyroidism isn’t treated, symptoms can gradually become more severe.
 Constant stimulation of your thyroid to release more hormones may lead to an enlarged thyroid (goiter).
-In addition, you may become more forgetful, your thought processes may slow or you may feel depressed.
+Besides, you may experience forgetfulness, sluggish cognitive processes, or even depression as a side effect.

-Advanced hypothyroidism, known as myxedema, is rare, but when it occurs it can be life-threatening.
-Symptoms include drowsiness and intense intolerance to cold followed by profound lethargy and unconsciousness.
+Myxedema, which is a severe form of hypothyroidism, is rare but it can be life-threatening if it occurs.
+Symptoms include drowsiness and intense intolerance to colds followed by profound lethargy and unconsciousness.
 In some cases, myxedema can be fatal.

-Although hypothyroidism most often affects middle-aged and older women, anyone can develop the condition, including infants and teenagers.
+Hypothyroidism isn’t just something that only middle-aged & older women face.
+In fact, it can affect people of any age group, from infants to teenagers.
 Initially, babies born without a thyroid gland or with a gland that doesn’t work properly may have few signs and symptoms.
-When newborns do have problems, they may include:
+Issues in newborns can encompass:

 Left untreated, even mild hypothyroidism in infants can lead to severe physical and mental retardation.